 TIP: Track your busiest hours that often vary from a day to day to avoid overstaffing which leads into high operation cost.

 It’s tough to deny that using highly generalizable marketing campaigns and reaching a larger segment of customers is an easy route to pursue.
-But taking the extra step to personalize your marketing based on the type of customer can go very far.
-80% of a sample of customers say they are more inclined to do business if a brand offers more personalized user experience.
-Given that significant percentage, it’s very important to try to take advantage of this customer preference.
+But taking the extra step to target and segment your marketing campaigns can go far.
+In the age of the internet, digital marketing is the most common modus operandi; but you need to be strategic.

-You can use insights from the data you get out of these analytics platforms to fine-tune your marketing strategies based on certain segments of customers.
+You can use insights from the data you get out of these analytics platforms to fine-tune your marketing strategies.
 With use of certain advanced tools, you can change website behavior based on whether a user has bounced several times on your home page or stayed on for a while and left.
 There are many such strategies you can employ to get the most of your leads, and it all starts with the data.

 - Ghost restaurants

 - Third party players

 1. Don’t Let Ghost Restaurants Eat Up All The Profit